CompVis/stable-diffusion/README.md

 the open source text-to-image generator.
 It provides a streamlined process with various new features and options to aid the image generation process.
-It runs on Windows, Mac and Linux machines, with GPU cards with as little as 4 GB or RAM.
+It runs on Windows, Mac and Linux machines, with GPU cards with as little as 4 GB of RAM.
 It provides both a polished Web interface, and an easy-to-use command-line interface.

 _Note: This fork is rapidly evolving.
 Please use the